ljtill/bicep-app-service-auth/README.md

 # App Service Auth

-This repository provides the infra-as-code components to quickly deploy Azure App Service with Entra ID Authentication.
+This repository provides the infra-as-code components to deploy Azure App Service with Entra ID Authentication.

 _Please note this repository is under development and subject to change._